19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 End of liability to be registered

-3.—(1) Subject to sub-paragraph (2), a registered person who makes taxable supplies shall cease to be liable to be registered at any time if the Comptroller is satisfied that the value of his taxable supplies in the period of 12 months then beginning will not exceed $1 million.
+3. A person that is registered by virtue of paragraph 1 ceases to be liable to be so registered at any time if the Comptroller is satisfied that —

-(2) A person shall not cease to be liable to be registered by virtue of sub-paragraph (1) if the Comptroller is satisfied that the reason the value of his taxable supplies will not exceed $1 million is that in the period in question he will cease making taxable supplies, or will suspend making them for a period of 30 days or more.
+(a) in the period of 12 months then beginning, the value of the person’s taxable supplies will not exceed $1 million; and

+(b) sub-paragraph (a) applies for a reason other than that the person will cease making taxable supplies, or will suspend making them for a period of 30 days or more.

+[Act 52 of 2018 wef 01/01/2019]

+3A.
+A person that is registered by virtue of paragraph 1A ceases to be liable to be so registered at any time if the Comptroller is satisfied that —

+(a) in the period of 12 months then beginning —

+(i) the total value of his taxable supplies, and supplies outside Singapore which would be taxable supplies if made in Singapore, will not exceed $1 million; or

+(ii) the value of his Seventh Schedule supplies will not exceed $100,000; and

+(b) sub-paragraph (a) applies for a reason other than that the person will cease making taxable supplies or supplies which would be taxable supplies if made in Singapore, or will suspend making them for a period of 30 days or more.

+[Act 52 of 2018 wef 01/01/2019]

+3B.
+A person that is registered under paragraph 1B ceases to be liable to be so registered at any time if —

+(a) the Comptroller is satisfied that the value of his supplies mentioned in section 14(1) that will be so received in the period of 12 months then beginning will not exceed $1 million; or

+(b) the person is entitled to claim the full amount of input tax credit under sections 19 and 20 in the period of 12 months mentioned in sub-paragraph (a).

+[Act 52 of 2018 wef 01/01/2019]

-(3) In determining the value of a person’s supplies for the purposes of sub-paragraph (1), supplies of goods or services that are capital assets of the business in the course or furtherance of which they are supplied shall be disregarded.
+3C.
+In determining the value of a person’s supplies for the purposes of paragraphs 3 and 3A, supplies of goods or services that are capital assets of the business in the course or furtherance of which they are supplied must be disregarded.

+[Act 52 of 2018 wef 01/01/2019]

 Notification of liability and registration